-Our main research interest is in the lineage-specific chemistry of plants, or specialized metabolism.
+Our primary research interest is in the lineage-specific chemistry of plants or specialized metabolism.
 Plants have evolved a diverse library of chemical signals that play roles in their physiology, performance, and interactions, formulated for their ecological niche.

-From the rich tapestry of plant specialized metabolism, we have plucked at a thread, a class of phenolic compounds, known as isoflavonoids.
-They are derived from the flavonoid backbone and known to accumulate in legumes (e.g., soybean).
+From the rich tapestry of plant specialized metabolism, we have plucked at a thread, a class of phenolic compounds known as isoflavonoids.
+They are derived from the flavanone backbone and are known to accumulate in legumes (e.g., soybean).
 Isoflavonoids can function to attract and deter.
-They act as signaling molecules for the symbiosis between legumes and nitrogen-fixing bacteria in the soil.
+They act as signalling molecules for the symbiosis between legumes and nitrogen-fixing bacteria in the soil.
 Conversely, many isoflavonoid derivatives protect against pathogens in the soil or above ground.
 Isoflavonoids are also noted for their health benefits in the human diet.

 Our lab focuses on isoflavonoid biosynthesis in forage legumes, including red clover, Trifolium pratense.
-Red clover provides versatile crop cover, green manure, and a protein-rich feedstock.
-These are all vital strategies for future-conscious farming.
-From a bioengineering perspective, red clover is an excellent candidate, with an annotated genome and tools for functional manipulation.
+Red clover is a versatile crop in Québec, used as a source of high-protein feedstock for farm animals, a cover-crop (to reduce erosion), and green manure (enhancing levels of nitrogen and nutrients in the soil).
+These are vital strategies for sustainable farming.
+From a bioengineering perspective, red clover is an excellent candidate with an annotated genome and tools for functional manipulation.

-To study isoflavonoid biosynthesis in red clover and other relevant species, we employ a molecular genetics and biochemistry toolkit.
+We employ a molecular genetics and biochemistry toolkit to study isoflavonoid biosynthesis in red clover and other relevant species.
 Our methodology includes metabolic profiling (LC-MS), overlayed with a host of ‘omics data to triage gene candidates.
 Gene targets involved in the biosynthesis, regulation, and transport of isoflavonoids, are functionally characterized in planta, in vitro, and in heterologous hosts.
 We are particularly interested in the formation of metabolic complexes that guide carbon flux towards isoflavonoid production.